Mika0x/it-support-labs-portfolio/Active Directory Lab/README.md

 - Troubleshooting login failures and authentication issues
 - Validating NTFS/share permissions across departments
 - Applying and confirming Group Policies such as USB restrictions
-- Configuring home folders and login scripts for users
+- Configuring home folders and desktop wallpapers for specific department users

 All tasks replicate common Help Desk responsibilities within a centralized IT environment.